 The easiest method is to use a single wire running from the top of the switch continuously to the input lug on the volume pot.
 Using the cream cloth wire provided, pull the cloth back 5cm or so until you have enough bare wire underneath.
 Follow the below 3 way switch wiring schematic and solder the end of the wire to the furthest switch terminal (lug 1 on the diagram), then lug 2, then 7 and finally 8.

-The wire running from the switch gets connected to the input terminal of the volume pot - in the same eyelet you will solder the wire running to the temrinal directly opposite on the tone control, as well as the treble bleed if you are using one.
+The wire running from the switch gets connected to the input terminal of the volume pot - in the same eyelet you will solder the wire running to the terminal directly opposite on the tone control.

 With the jack completed, solder the ground (black wire) to the back of the tone or volume control pot and the live (cream wire) to the output lug of the volume pot.
 This is the middle lug.